This article is a chapter of our Ultimate Guide to E-Commerce Funding.

 It’s important to choose the right VC firms for your business because one of the major benefits of VC funding is that you have access to their advice and expertise.
 Since they have invested in your company, they are essentially part owners so have a vested interest in helping you grow and guiding you in the right direction.
 Another issue founders face when it comes to VC funding is that it is a longer and more arduous process.
 It can take up to 6 months to secure VC funding and often involves a lot of travel, which requires a lot of time and money new founders may not have.
 Then there’s often a lot of pressure for a liquidity event, like a sale or an IPO, for investors to earn their money back.

 When it comes to e-commerce specifically, the main struggle most businesses face when it comes to VCs is that they are less likely to consider funding you if you don’t have an extensive business history or a proven track record of exceptional performance.
-Plus, it trends to be a more biased form of funding.
+Plus, it tends to be a more biased form of funding.
 For example, women of color CEOs receive less than 1% of VC dollars each year.
 Often, access to venture capital is dependent on your existing connections.

 Initial Public Offering (IPO)